“We are almost certainly living in a computer simulation.” states the abstract of a 2003 philosophy paper by Nick Bostrom.

 The dilemma of simulation theory

 If the simulation of an entire universe were possible; it would also be possible for more simulations to exists than actual reality.
 In this scenario, there is no reason to assume we’re in ‘base’ reality as it’s a billion times more likely we aren’t.
-As Bostrom’s 2003 paper details, the inevitabilities of this reasoning are three fold;
+As Bostrom’s 2003 paper details, the inevitability of this reasoning is three fold;

 - No civilizations ever last long enough to develop simulations.